 (2) They have the right to make their own decisions about the hours they work and how the work is performed; and

 (3) They are paid per job or per unit instead of by the hour or on salary.

 Anyone who does not meet all of the above listed criteria will be considered an employee unless an administrative law judge makes a determination that they are an independent contractor.
 Section 34-9-7 of the Georgia Code further states that every service contract between an employer and an employee that is covered by this chapter of the Georgia Code is presumed to be made subject to this chapter.
 This is true regardless of whether the contract is written, oral, or implied.
 The only exception would be service contracts that fall under the provisions as described in the list above from Code Section 34-9-2.

 Seeking Advice For Your Workers’ Compensation Action

 If you have been injured in an accident during the course of your work responsibilities, workers’ compensation may be available to you.
-At the Bader Law Firm, LLC, our attorneys have extensive knowledge and experience dealing with all types of workplace injuries.
+At the Bader Scott Injury Lawyers, our attorneys have extensive knowledge and experience dealing with all types of workplace injuries.
 We will review your case during your private consultation and provide you with competent answers and advice about what you can expect to happen.
 We will then work tirelessly for you to help you obtain the relief you are entitled to.
-Contact the Bader Law Firm, LLC, today to schedule a free consultation so that we can help you get on the road to recovery as soon as possible.
+Contact Bader Scott Injury Lawyers, today to schedule a free consultation so that we can help you get on the road to recovery as soon as possible.